 Here are some common gestures:

 Click: Press anywhere on the trackpad.
-Or enable “Tap to click” in Trackpad preferences, and simply tap.
+Or enable “Tap to click” in Trackpad Settings, and simply tap.

 Force click: Click and then press deeper.
 You can use force click to look up more information—click a word to see its definition, or an address to see a preview that you can open in Maps.